Morant scores 47 points, Grizzlies tie Warriors at 1 apiece

 It didn’t get easier when Dillon Brooks, averaging 15 points this postseason and whose job was defending Curry, was ejected with 9:08 left in the first quarter after hitting Warriors guard Gary Payton II across the head.
 Payton went for X-rays that showed a broken left elbow.
 He will have an MRI on Wednesday.

-Golden State coach Steve Kerr said playoff basketball is expected to be physical but called Brooks’ foul ”dirty.”
+Golden State coach Steve Kerr said playoff basketball is expected to be physical but called Brooks’ foul “dirty” and said it broke the NBA code by hitting a player in the air.

-”Dillon Brooks broke the code,” Kerr said. ”That’s how I see it.”
+“There’s a code in this league, a code that players follow where you never put a guy’s season/career in jeopardy,” Kerr said.

-Draymond Green, ejected from Game 1 for his own Flagrant 2, went down a couple minutes later.
+Green, ejected from Game 1 for his own Flagrant 2, went down a couple minutes after Brooks’ ejection.
 He went to the locker room, flashing the middle digit on each hand at the fans.
 He returned for the second quarter after getting stitches for a cut at his right eye that was nearly swollen shut by halftime.

 Golden State took its first lead of the game within the opening minute of the fourth on a layup by Poole, and the Warriors led by as much as 81-77.
 Memphis answered with a 9-2 run capped by back-to-back 3s from Williams, who missed the last two playoff games with a sore right knee.